Climate and Average Weather Year Round in Seoul South Korea

 Seoul experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 2.9 months, from June 17 to September 13, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
-The muggiest day of the year is August 3, with muggy conditions 91% of the time.
+The muggier period of the year lasts for 2.9 months, from June 17 to September 14, during which time the comfort level is muggy, oppressive, or miserable at least 23% of the time.
+The month with the most muggy days in Seoul is July, with 25.2 days that are muggy or worse.

 The least muggy day of the year is February 22, when muggy conditions are essentially unheard of.